 And if three fifth-graders playing a computer game called Trigonometry Challenge are any indication, math class may never be the same.
-Michael An, Lucas Nguyn, and Reese Toomre are tapping away furiously, their eyes glued to their laptop screens and they are gobbling up math problems like a plate of Doritos.
-Teacher Kami Thordarson says that for half-hour a day, Khan Academy dunks these students into a completely self-paced world.
+Michael An, Lucas Nguyen and Reese Toomre are tapping away furiously, their eyes glued to their laptop screens, and they are gobbling up math problems like a plate of Doritos.
+Teacher Kami Thordarson says that for half an hour a day, Khan Academy dunks these students into a completely self-paced world.

-It's OK because students who need help can look up the appropriate video and listen to the Academy's explanation of concepts like direct and inverse variation.
-Check out one of the videos at Khan Academy, and you can see as Khan scribbles on the video screen, and guides students along with that his signature patient and unthreatening approach.
+It's OK because students who need help can look up the appropriate video and listen to the academy's explanation of concepts like direct and inverse variation.
+Check out one of the videos at Khan Academy, and you can see his signature patient and unthreatening approach as he scribbles on the video screen and guides students along.

-Kids are comfortable turning to Khan for help, Thorderson says.
+Kids are comfortable turning to Khan for help, Thordarson says.
 "It's kind of a private thing.
-It's not like you have to raise your hand in front of the whole class and say, 'I don't get this.'"
+It's not like you have to raise your hand in front of the whole class and say, 'I don't get this.' "

 There's nothing flashy about the videos or the exercises.
 But Khan has clearly hit a sweet spot that makes this the most popular part of the day.